niparra21/Data-Pura-Vida/README.md

 - **Responsibility:**  Logical container for metadata tables describing datasets in the Data Lake.

 **`GlueTables` (Definitions in AWS Glue Data Catalog)**
 - **Responsibility:**  Store technical metadata for each dataset (schema, data types, S3 location, format, partitions, statistics).
 Populated by Glue crawlers or dataset registration processes.
-It is the source for Athena, Glue ETDL, SageMaker, and Lake Formation.
+It is the source for Glue ETDL, SageMaker, and Lake Formation.

 ##### 3. Operational and Application Databases (Amazon DynamoDB, Amazon RDS):